SAFETAG/SAFETAG/en/exercises/evidence_capture/materials_needed.md

 **Skills Needed**

 * Use of evidence capture tools (below) to capture memory dumps and to byte-copy the data in order to create a forensic image to be used to execute tests without affecting the original evidence received.

 **Required software** - depending on the data acquisition type and the operating system, you will need the following tools:

+* Live imaging:
   * Windows: DumpIt
   * Mac OS: OSXpmem
   * Linux: LiME - Linux Memory Extractor
+* Dead imaging:
   * DEFT distro
+* Forensic analysis of the acquired data:
+  * Sleuth Kit
+  * Volatility

 **Additional materials**